 Once the infatuation in a new romance begins to fade, the persistent texts and calls will very quickly go from “cute” to “please make this stop”.
 In situations like these, following healthy boundaries will do wonders for you in keeping your relationship going.
-It doesn’t just have to be romantic relationships either.
-Boundaries in interpersonal relationships will help your mental health significantly improve.
-With healthy boundaries in place, you won’t be prone to being a pushover or having your opinion deemed worthless.
+After all, giving space and respecting privacy are two ways to build a healthy relationship.
+Learning how to claim space for yourself and give your partner theirs can significantly improve your mental health, which can, in turn, help you build a healthier, more wholesome relationship.

 Related Reading: 8 Examples Of Unhealthy Boundaries With Ex-Wife

 Physical boundaries revolve around your body, personal space, and the degree of physical touch you’re comfortable with.
 Examples of physical boundaries in relationships could include you setting a limit on the PDA you partake in, or just asking for some alone time.
 Or say, if you’re not big on cuddling, letting your partner know that instead of feeling obligated to reciprocate their advances is also an example of setting a physical boundary.

 Voicing your opinion on physical boundaries will prevent misunderstandings and make sure you’re both on the same page.
 And you don’t have to feel guilty about it.
 The right amount of personal space is essential for relationships to thrive, as it allows you room to grow, evolve and be in touch with your true self.
 In Boundaries: Where You End and I Begin, Anne Katherine also writes, “Intimacy comes from being known, and being known requires knowing yourself, having a self to know.”

 Of the different types of personal boundaries, respect for physical space can be the most crucial for a lot of people.
 But how do you convey this to your partner without hurting their feelings or coming across as distant?
 Here are a few examples that will help you discuss your personal boundaries without causing offense: